pavlin-policar/openTSNE/README.rst

 ::

-   python setup.py install
+   pip install .

 in the root directory to install the appropriate dependencies and compile the necessary binary files.

 Please note that openTSNE requires a C/C++ compiler to be available on the system.
-Additionally, ``numpy`` must be pre-installed in the active environment.

 In order for openTSNE to utilize multiple threads, the C/C++ compiler must support ``OpenMP``.
 In practice, almost all compilers